agiantbird/agiantbird/README.md

 - 👋 Hi, I’m @agiantbird
 - 👀 I’m interested in music, writing, programming, cooking
-- 🌱 I’m currently learning ruby/rails and javascript
+- 🌱 I’m currently learning ruby/rails, java, and javascript
 - 💞️ I’m looking to collaborate on beginner friendly projects about veganism, sustainable agriculture, and renewable energy
 - 📫 How to reach me: rhoyt10@gmail.com